 Since the park is roughly a circle, you can continue going in a counter clockwise direction towards Pixar Pier before it gets too hot!
 Pixar Pier doesn’t offer a lot of shade, so you either want to hit it in the morning, or after dinner.
 It’s pretty awesome after dinner!

 This is where I have to share a story… when I worked at a daycare, there was a family that went to Disney for the first time in the summer.
 They drove all the way there, and had 3 day tickets.
-They went to DCA first instead of Disneyland and spent the heat of the day on the Pier.
+Then they went to DCA first instead of Disneyland and spent the heat of the day on the Pier.
 They spent over $100 on drinks to stay hydrated… then they left the rest of the days on the table and drove home because it was so miserable!
 This makes me unspeakably sad.
-The whole reason we wanted to start this blog was to help everyone love Disney, even on days that are packed and smokin’ hot!!!
+The whole reason we do this blog is to help everyone love Disney, even on smokin’ hot and crowded days!!!

 It should be around lunch time by now…. we really love the options at the Pacific Wharf… you can grab a rice bowl or sourdough bread bowl to share!